Water Quality Reports

 2022 NHDES VLAP Recommendations

 Great job sampling in 2022!
 Algal growth (chlorophyll-a) has significantly increased in the lake, particularly since 2012 when levels have generally remained above the threshold for mesotrophic lakes.
 In contrast with record summer rainfall amounts in 2021 that helped to flush nutrients out of the system, drought conditions in 2022 likely resulted in nutrients being retained in the lake and in the elevated algal growth in August.
 Due to the history of cyanobacteria surface scums, keep an eye on the lake for any unusual signs of algal/cyanobacteria growth and report to NHDES’ Harmful Algal Bloom Program.
-Phosphorus levels have significantly increased in the Hypolimnion suggesting an organic layer on the lake bottom that depletes dissolved oxygen resulting in release of phosphorus bound in lake sediments.
+Phosphorus levels have significantly increased in the Hypolimnion, suggesting an organic layer on the lake bottom that depletes dissolved oxygen, resulting in the release of phosphorus bound in lake sediments.
 This phosphorus is readily available for uptake by algae/cyanobacteria and highlights the importance of minimizing stormwater runoff, erosion, sedimentation and deposition of organic material to the lake from the surrounding watershed.
 Encourage shoreline property owners to maintain a good vegetative buffer to help reduce stormwater runoff to the lake and minimize shoreline erosion from wave action.
 NHDES’ NH Homeowner’s Guide to Stormwater Management and UNH Cooperative Extension’s Landscaping at the Water’s Edge are good resources.
-Lake conductivity levels have increased and likely being driven by road salt usage on local roadways particularly in the sub-watersheds of Hawkins Pond Inlet and Chutes Cove.
+Lake conductivity levels have increased and are likely being driven by road salt usage on local roadways, particularly in the sub-watersheds of Hawkins Pond Inlet and Chutes Cove.
 Encourage local winter maintenance companies to obtain Green SnowPro Certification to help address increasing conductivity/chloride levels Keep up the great work!

 The full report is available here